 My best advice is… don’t listen to advice - because someone else’s advice is not designed for your situation.

-29. Pdf conversion side hustle
+29. Html to pdf api side hustle

 I remember waking up in the middle of the night when I was younger and had school the next day, just because I had this project idea that was running through my mind and keeping me awake.
 I would spend one to two hours on the computer starting to write the idea, validating it online, seeing what was possible… and spend the following days implementing it with a passion and motivation that gives this incredible feeling.

 I’ve played with many programming languages, started with PHP then moved to Java, Python.
 Nowadays, I’m very efficient with Python and can set up an API in a few hours with the main elements already present.
 For those wondering, I use a modified version of Flask that is available publicly at Github.